LaiFeng-Android/SopCastComponent/README.md

 mLFLiveView.setVideoConfiguration(mVideoConfiguration);
 ```
 You can add these code before living.
 You can set the video output size by 'setSize()'
-method, if the ratio doesn't fit the view ratio, it will choose the center part of the view
+method, if the length-width ratio doesn't fit the view length-width ratio, it will choose
-and output it.
-You can set the min and max bps before living, at first it will use the
+the center part of the view and output it.
+You can set the min and max bps before living,
-max bps as the current bps.
-The mime will be set to the video mediacodec, so you need to set
+at first it will use the max bps as the current bps.
+The mime will be set to the video
-a correct mime.
-The ifi will be set to the video mediacodec too.
-If you use the default setting,
+mediacodec, so you need to set a correct mime.
+The ifi will be set to the video mediacodec
-you needn't to set it again.
+too.
+If you use the default setting, you needn't to set it again.

 The default settings:
 ```